-The Crypto Officer has the responsibility for installing the SBGSE C Module.
+The Crypto Officer has the responsibility for installing the SBGSEC Module.

-The Crypto Officer is responsible for handling key generation and other CSP's (see Table 2).
+The Crypto Officer is responsible for handling key generation and RNG seeding (see Tables 2 and 3).

 The Crypto Officer's role calls Crypto Officer API functions putting the module into Crypto Officer State to perform these operations.